ggstuart/web-application-development/content/building-an-app/basic-index/index.md

 Inside the header we have added a simple `<h1>` element with our page title.
 This will be visible in the page, unlike the `<title>` element.

-We've also added a copyright notice to the footer, it's also a good place for additional links.
+We've also added a paragraph with a copyright notice to the footer, it's also a good place for additional links.

 > The header and footer content will be repeated on every page of our app.